-If you’ve been pushing yourself too hard this is a really good time to give yourself a pause.
+If you've been pushing yourself too hard this is a really good time to give yourself a pause.
 Tired body means that your immune system is weaker and you’re more susceptible to getting sick.
 Make a commitment to get 7 hours of sleep every night, preferably 8.
-Try to infuse herbal tea before bed (Lavender, Chamomile, Elderberry flower).
+Try to infuse herbal tea before bed (Lavender, Chamomile.
 Take epsom salt bath with Quality sleep before bed.
 Start diffusing essential oils 30 minutes before going to bed.
-Best choices for relaxation are: Lavender, Roman Chamomile, Sacred Frankincense, Clary Sage, Quality Sleep, Peace, Wild Orange.
+Best choices for relaxation are: Lavender, Roman Chamomile, Sacred Frankincense, Clary Sage, Quality Sleep, Wild Orange.

 It is much easier said than done, but keeping yourself chill during cold and flu season can make a huge difference in your immune response.
 Remember to set limits and have enough time to relax.
 Try using Peace roll-on to promote relaxation during the day.

-Sometimes as simple as taking a warm bath with Lavender or Peace with Epsom salts or indulging in your favorite new book can give you a break that you need from your stressful day at work, school, or even home chores.
+Sometimes as simple as taking a warm bath with Lavender with Epsom salts or indulging in your favorite new book can give you a break that you need from your stressful day at work, school, or even home chores.
 Keeping a lid on stress is important to both your physical and mental health.